ecency/hivesigner-tests/README.md

 ### Structure

-* `gradlew` folder contains gradlew v7.2 jar file and wrapper file;
+* `gradlew` folder contains gradlew v7.2 jar file and wrapper file
-* `pages` folder contains classes which describe each web page with elements and methods to work with them;
+* `pages` folder contains classes which describe each web page with elements and methods to work with them
-* `handlers` folder contains classes which make work with project easier;
+* `handlers` folder contains classes which make work with project easier
-* `tests` folder contains tests only.
+* `tests` folder contains tests only

 ### conf.properties file structure